 Purchase Tickets in Advance

-Tickets for the Ice Castles Dillon went on sale at 7 a.m.
-December 18, 2020 at 7 a.m.
+Last time tickets for the Ice Castles Dillon went on sale, it was at 7 a.m.
 I logged on about 7:20 a.m. that morning to purchase ours.
 Many of my preferred time slots were already sold out.
 I was still able to get a reservation one of our dates of choice, just slightly earlier than I had wanted.

-The Ice Castles in Colorado are always a popular winter attraction.
-But this winter capacity is limited more than typical years, making tickets in higher demand.
+The Ice Castles in Colorado are always a popular winter attraction and tickets will be in high demand.
 So, plan ahead and buy your tickets in advance!
-(Use discount code “insider15” for a 15% discount.)
+(We are checking to see if you will again be able to use discount code “insider15” for a 15% discount.)

 You will be standing on and surrounded by ice.
 It will be cold.
 Telling you to dress warm is an understatement.

 We all wore snow pants, warm ski jackets, snow boots, gloves and hats.
 And, I brought along hand warmers for everyone.
 That may have been my biggest win of the outing.

 I let my daughter wear my Sorel boots.
 My toes were freezing in my dated Merril snow shoes.
 My leather gloves did little to warm my fingers.
 I was very happy to be able to warm my hands in my pockets with hand warmers.
 Admittedly, I did have my hands out of my gloves snapping pictures much of the time.

 You may have reason to prefer a specific time slot to visit.
 My preference is just before dusk.
 I like to arrive while the sun is still out and it is warmer.
 This is the best time to fly down the ice slides.

 But it is ideal to get to see the Dillon Ice Castle at night.
 This is when the lights embedded in the castle twinkle and change color.
 The sight is perhaps most magical at night.

 Know Before You Go